frankkramer-lab/aucmedi/docs/getstarted/status.md

 - [x] Interface for metadata / pandas or NumPy table inclusion in model architectures
 - [x] Unittesting -> CI/CD
 - [x] Clean up Website
+- [x] Integration of bagging and stacking pipelines for utilizing ensemble learning techniques

 **Planed milestones and features are:**